-Sous vide roast beef is the perfect meal when you don’t have a lot of time to cook.
-All you need is a water bath and this recipe.
-Set your sous vide cooker to the temperature and time in the recipe, place the beef in a vacuum sealed bag, and drop it in the water bath to cook.
-Then pull it out when the time is up.
-Give it a sear all around and that’s it.
+The basic steps are as follows: Set your sous vide cooker to the temperature and time in the recipe, place the beef in a vacuum sealed bag, and drop it in the water bath to cook.
+Next, pull it out when the time is up.
+Give it a sear all around for the last step and that’s it.

 - Related article: Best Steak Cut for Sous Vide